 Citrus varieties grafted on Poncirus Trifoliata rootstock

-Blood Orange Moro on P. Trifoliata rootstock
+Pomelo, Shaddock on P. Trifoliata rootstock

 Important notice!
 All our small citrus plants are produced specifically for the Bulgarian market and are ideally suited for home cultivation.
 The rootstocks cause compact growth, grafts are low and this allows making an excellent shape of the crown, to be suitable for growing in pots.
 The used rootstock is trifoliate orange - Poncirus trifoliata.
 Trifoliate orange is frost-hardy to -25°C, and significantly increases the cold resistance of plants grafted on it.